-Defendants explained in their motion that Plaintiffs failed to exhaust administrative remedies as to many aspects of their tort claims-and that the only exhausted claims concern alleged misconduct by actors solely located outside this District.
-Thus, Plaintiffs failed to satisfy the presentment requirement under the FTCA that is a "jurisdictional prerequisite to filing suit."
+Defendants' motion explained that Plaintiffs failed to exhaust administrative remedies as to many aspects of their tort claims-and that the only exhausted claims concern alleged misconduct by actors solely located outside this District.
+Thus, Plaintiffs failed to satisfy the presentment requirement under the FTCA, which is a "jurisdictional prerequisite to filing suit."
 GAF Corp. v.
 United States, 818 F.2d 901, 904 (D.C.
 Cir.
 1987).

 In opposition, Plaintiffs spill much ink arguing why they have adequately presented administratively to Defendants the broad array of torts that they assert in this action.
 Pls.'
-Opp'n at 24-28 ("A reasonably thorough investigation of the evidence required to be in ICE's possession would have uncovered details on each use of force incident, the medical treatment Plaintiffs did and did not receive at each facility, and K.N.N.'s isolation.").
+Opp'n at 26-29 ("A reasonably thorough investigation of the evidence required to be in ICE's possession would have uncovered not only the harms Plaintiffs suffered at Pine Prairie but also the abuses that occurred after Plaintiffs left Pine Prairie and during the deportation process.").
 Conspicuously absent, however, is any argument as to where within their administrative claims ("SF-95s") Plaintiffs satisfied the "minimal" requirement to provide sufficient notice that ICE needed to investigate claims of alleged misconduct within this District.
 Tookes v.
 United States, 811 F. Supp.
 2d 322, 332 (D.D.C.
 2011).
 Plaintiffs provide no argument-much less any authority, binding or persuasive-as to why their SF-95s, which do not mention the District of Columbia at all and in fact expressly mention conduct occurring elsewhere, placed ICE on notice that a "reasonably prudent investigation" should encompass acts of omissions within this District.
 Id.
 For that reason, this Court may treat as conceded Defendants' argument that Plaintiffs have not exhausted any claims based on conduct by D.C.-based federal employees.
 Hopkins, 238 F. Supp.
 2d at 178.

 Even if this Court decided not to treat Defendants' argument as conceded, their argument that Plaintiffs failed to exhaust remedies as to torts allegedly committed by D.C.-based actors is correct on their merits.
-As detailed in Defendants' motion, Plaintiffs' administrative claims are entirely silent about any alleged misconduct occurring within this District.
+As detailed in Defendants' motion, Plaintiffs' administrative claims are entirely silent about any alleged misconduct occurring within this District and focused solely on conduct occurring in Pine Prairie, Louisiana.
 Defs.'
-Mot. at 24-26.
+Mot. at 27-29.
 Plaintiffs argue that this Court should construe their SF-95s as having presented to the government additional claims that occurred in unspecified areas of detention.
 Pls.'
-Opp'n at 25-26.
+Opp'n at 27.
 There is no genuine dispute, however, that even this broad, generalized reading of Plaintiffs' administrative claims fails to encompass conduct within this District because Plaintiffs have not been held in custody within this District.
-This fails to place ICE on notice that it needed to investigate claims of allegedly tortious conduct occurring within this District-particularly when the SF-95s fail to identify any conduct occurring within this District.
+This fails to place ICE on notice that it needed to investigate claims of allegedly tortious conduct occurring within this District-particularly when the SF-95s (1) fail to identify any conduct occurring within this District, and (2) only identify locations of alleged misconduct in Pine Prairie, Louisiana.